Minca Colombia Travel Guide

 ATMs are not in the village.

-Get to Minca to a small, friendly village.
+Reach Minca to a small, friendly village.
 The primary road through the central area has hostels, shops, restaurants.
-Mototaxis are a typical way to navigate the village and to attractions further afield.
+Mototaxis are a frequent way to navigate the village and to attractions further afield.

 People walk, enjoying the alpine air.

-Power outages can occur, especially in the rainy season, so an adaptable mindset works.
+Power failures can occur, especially during wet season, so a flexible mindset works.

 Carry sufficient cash, as ATMs are not in Minca.